 You Become Irritable, Moody and Crabby

-You become depressed: Overtraining leads to self-critical thinking: Do you ever say to yourself, “I’m training my butt off but I’m getting worse not better!”
-Your energy goes down, your performance goes down and you fall into an emotional psychological downward spiral.
+Overtraining leads to self-critical thinking: do you ever say to yourself, “I’m training my butt off but I’m getting worse not better!”
+Your energy goes down, your body suffers and you fall into an emotional, psychological downward spiral.
 YIKES!
 Let’s face it, when you are in a constant state of pain and soreness, you are irritable and your threshold for mental stress is decreased.

 Related: 5 Signs You’re Exercising Too Much

 When you constantly do high intensity exercise, you go into adrenal fatigue and your body starts over producing cortisol, exactly the opposite of what you want to happen.
 Exercise reduces cortisol until you overdo it.
 Too much high intensity exercise with no rest produces too much of that darn cortisol, otherwise known as the fat storing hormone.